-The Anti-Defamation League (ADL) Steinberg now titled The Glass Leadership Institute was founded in 2000 to energize a new generation of committed Jewish activists to dedicate themselves to ADL’s vital mission.
+The Anti-Defamation League (ADL) Steinberg now titled The Glass Leadership Institute was founded to energize a new generation of committed Jewish activists to dedicate themselves to ADL’s vital mission.
 The Santa Barbara/Tri Counties Region, along with more than 20 other ADL regions, will offer the program this year, creating a nation-wide network of young, dynamic leadership.
 The Mission The goal of the Glass Leadership Institute (GLI) is to provide broad exposure to ADL’s programs and resources and to create a cadre of young professionals who will take on regional and national leadership positions within the League.
 Participants gain first-hand exposure to ADL’s activities and interests including:

 - Combating Hate

 - Bigotry & Prejudice